How personal pensions work

 When you start a personal pension you will usually be given a choice of pension funds.
 Pension funds are managed by professional money managers, who will invest your pension savings in a range of assets.

-Once you’ve opened a plan you can begin making regular contributions and one-off payments.
+Once you’ve chosen a plan you can begin making regular contributions and one-off payments.
 Your pension provider will claim tax relief from the government and add it to your pension plan.

 When you retire, as long as you’re at least 55 years old (57 from 2028) you have a few options for what to do with the money in your personal pension.
 You can find out about these on this page about cashing in your pension.

 Tax relief on personal pensions

-When you pay into a personal pension, your pension provider will claim tax relief on your behalf and add it to your pot.
+When you pay into a personal pension, also called a private pension, your pension provider will claim tax relief on your behalf and add it to your pot.
 At PensionBee, we’ll add your 25% tax top up to your balance automatically.

 For example, if you pay £100 into your pension, you get an extra £25 as tax relief, so a total of £125 is invested in your pension.